ThatZaliaSGuy/MECCHA-AHK-Input-Mapper/README.md

 A local desktop application for remapping keybinds in MECCHA CHAMELEON and managing game settings, including mouse Y-axis inversion and an ultrawide aspect ratio fix.

 > **Note**: This is a community tool.
 It is not affiliated with or endorsed by the MECCHA CHAMELEON developers.
-Use at your own risk.

 ![Demo](assets/MUI.gif)